observablehq/framework/docs/markdown.md

 <div class="caution">This is a caution.</div>
 ```

-Markdown is not supported within HTML, so if you want rich formatting or links within a note, you must write it as HTML.
-(In the future, we may add support for notes within Markdown.)
+Per [CommonMark](https://spec.commonmark.org/0.30/#html-blocks), the contents of an HTML block (such as a `<div class="note">`) are interpreted as HTML.
+For rich formatting or links within a note, use HTML.

 <div class="tip">
   <p>This is a <i>styled</i> tip using <small>HTML</small>.</p>